nla-group/classix-matlab/demos/Using_the_CLASSIX_Python_package_in_MATLAB.md

 ```TextOutput
 ans = 6.4807
 ```
-# Performing a basic clustering analysis on MATLAB data using CLASSIX
+# A basic clustering analysis on MATLAB data using CLASSIX

 Let's start by generating and plotting some data using MATLAB.